 In 2010, Amonix, a solar cell producer, received $9.5 million from the stimulus bill.
 They also received a $15.6 million grant from the Department of Energy during the Bush administration.
-In January 2012, Amonix laid off 200 workers just seven months after opening its largest manufacturing plant in North Las Vegas, with promises that operations would pick up in the second half of 2012.
-By July 2012, Amonix officially went out of business.
+In July 2012, the company laid off hundreds of workers and closed its solar manufacturing facility in Las Vegas after just 14 months of operation.

 In 2010, the battery maker Ener1 received a $118.5 million grant from the Department of Energy as part of the Stimulus.
 In January 2012, the company filed for bankruptcy, one year to the date after Vice PresidentBiden paid a visit to their plant in Greenfield, Indiana.
 At the time, Biden said, “A year and a half ago, this administration made a judgment.
 We decided it’s not sufficient to create new jobs—we have to create whole new industries.”
 The problem for the Vice President and Ener1 is that they can’t create whole new economics where the laws of supply and demand do not matter.